 What is the CERT NZ quarterly report?

-Each quarter, CERT NZ publishes a quarterly report that presents information and statistics on the cyber security incidents that have been reported that quarter as well as the latest cyber security threats in New Zealand.
-They have recently published their quarterly report for Quarter One of 2018 (01 January – 31 March).
+Each quarter, CERT NZ publishes a report that presents information and statistics on the cyber security incidents that have occurred during that quarter along with the latest cyber security threats in New Zealand.

 Some of the key points contained within the report are:

-What can our customers do about the current cyber security threats?
+What can our clients do about the current cyber security threats?

-CERT NZ has provided critical controls; these aim to provide a base level of security capability that will thwart the majority of attacks.
+CERT NZ has provided a set of suggested critical controls; these aim to provide a base level of information security that will thwart the majority of attacks.